vjspranav/ResearchRecords/logs.md

 # Dialy Progress
-* records in the format
+* Records in the format
 | Sno | Date | Work |

 # Records